Mr-Smyth/circles/docs/Testing.md

     * click on a spouse/partner to remove, from within in the assign spouse/ partner page, where the person clicked has a common child with the person being edited.
 * :clipboard: RESULT:
-    * The user is informed that they cannot do this and given the option to return back to the spouse page.
+    * The user is informed that they cannot do this and given the option to return to the spouse page.

 <br>